rahulvermauim/Kmeans-search-code-in-python/README.md

-# Kmeans search ciode in python
+# Kmeans search code in python
  it is a python based search code